Research Methods in Ethnomusicology – ETHM 650

 Final Paper Assignments (3)

 The student will complete and submit a preliminary proposal for their thesis or field project.
 The student should consult additional research design materials in planning the research project, specifically materials that deal more comprehensively with the type of research being conducted (e.g., survey, ethnography, case studies, phenomenology, etc.).
 This paper will be completed in stages, first as the Topic Submission Assignment, then as a Working Version, and lastly as the Final Paper.
-No length is set for this paper, but it needs to include all necessary front matter (including the thesis proposal cover sheet, title page, and table of contents), chapters 1, 2, & 3 of the proposal, any necessary back matter, and a bibliography (Consult The Components of the Master's Thesis or Project and ETHM 690 Syllabus - PDFs located in Module 6).
+No length is set for this paper, but it needs to include all necessary front matter (including the thesis proposal cover sheet, title page, and table of contents), chapters 1, 2, & 3 of the proposal, any necessary back matter, and a bibliography (Consult the SOM Thesis Handbook: Master’s Thesis Handbook and Thesis/Dissertation Template located in the "Learn" section of Module 6).
 Current Turabian formatting must be used.